Goally Penguin Logo with Sunglasses

 Symptoms of Congenital Aphasia

-Understanding the symptoms of Congenital Aphasia is crucial for early recognition and intervention.
+Understanding the symptoms of congenital aphasia is crucial for early recognition and intervention.
 Here’s a concise overview of its key symptoms:

 Symptoms Description

-Language Delays Children with Congenital Aphasia may exhibit slower language development compared to their peers.
+Language Delays Children with congenital aphasia may exhibit slower language development compared to their peers.

 Limited Vocabulary They may have a smaller vocabulary and struggle to find the right words.